aquasecurity/tfsec/docs/checks/google/iam/no-project-level-service-account-impersonation.md

 title: Users should not be granted service account access at the project level
 ---

+# Users should not be granted service account access at the project level

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation